Gedlex/nonlinear-robust-MPC/README.md

 ## Description

-This repository contains the the MATLAB code that accompanies the semester project:
+This repository contains the MATLAB code that accompanies the semester project:
 > Erdin, Alexander “A Comparison on Robust MPC Methods for Nonlinear Systems”
 > 2024.

 ![Project Image](figs/PQR_N_tightening.svg)

+### References

+- The CCM class is a generalized version of the [code](https://gitlab.ethz.ch/ics/RAMPC-CCM.git) accompaning the paper
+  > Sasfi, András and Zeilinger, Melanie N. and Köhler, Johannes, "[Robust adaptive MPC using control contraction metrics](http://dx.doi.org/10.1016/j.automatica.2023.111169)"
+  > Automatica, p.
+111169, 2023
+- The SLS class is a adapted version of the [code](https://gitlab.ethz.ch/ics/nonlinear-parametric-SLS.git) accompaning the paper
+  > Leeman, Antoine P. and Sieber, Jerome and Bennani, Samir and Zeilinger, Melanie N. “[Robust optimal control for nonlinear systems with parametric uncertainties via system level synthesis](https://arxiv.org/abs/2304.00752)”
+  > In Proc.
+62th IEEE Conference on Decision and Control (CDC), pp. 4784-4791, 2023.

 ## Prerequisites